-At this point, you might be wondering what this has to do with depth conversion.
+So, what does any of this have to do with depth conversion?
 Essentially, the way of which depth is calculated is to use sound.
-Have you ever shouted in a cavern or a cave?
-You’ll no doubt have noticed the echoes of your voice rebounding back to you.
-Of course, the deeper the cave, the more you’re going to hear the echo of your voice.
+For instance, everyone has tried shouting in a cavern or cave to hear their voice echoing back to them.
+The deeper the cave, the more you’re going to hear the echo of your voice.

-(Almost) the same principle applies to depth conversion.
+This principle applies to depth conversion (kind of).
 Geoscientists bounce acoustics off rocks and use the way that the waves come back in order to determine what sort of rock they are dealing with below the earth.
-Of course, a porous rock will require far different equipment to drill through than a less porous one – though of course all kinds of other factors apply, and depth conversion is not simply just about this.
+Of course, a porous rock will require far different equipment to drill through than a less porous one but all sorts of other factors also apply, meaning depth conversion is not only just about sound waves.

-Of course, the deeper you’re going to go, and the more rock types you’re going to see.
-If you imagine a vertical slice of the earth, you’ll likely imagine seeing a picture (at least once!) of layers upon layers of multi coloured lines.
-Essentially, these colours are used to code the varying types of rock beneath the surface.
+The deeper you’re going to go, the more rock types you’re probably going to see.
+Imagine a vertical slice of the earth, which you’ve more than likely seen in a diagram once.
+The diagram would have consisted of layers upon layers of multi coloured lines indicating the varying different types of rock beneath the earth’s surface.

-Depth conversion and Depth conversion software is designed in order to ascertain factors such as the type of rock and depth from the wavelengths of the acoustics which are bounced back and can gather all types of information about the subsurface.
+Using a specialist depth conversion software, which is designed to ascertain factors such as the type of rock and depth from the wavelengths of the acoustics that are bounced back, can gather all types of information about the subsurface.

-A geoscientist or a petrophysicist will interpret this information and use depth conversion software such as Petrel or IHS Kingdom in order to create a three-dimensional model, called a velocity model.
+This information will be interpreted by a geoscientist or a petrophysicist by using depth conversion software such as Petrel or IHS Kingdom in order to create a three-dimensional model, called a velocity model.

-While indeed the process is not exact, there are a number of tools out there such as Velit, a depth conversion plugin by Equipoise Software, which is designed to eliminate error and vastly reduce uncertainty.
+The process may not be necessarily exact but there are a number of tools such as Velit, a depth conversion plugin, which is designed to eliminate any errors and can vastly reduce uncertainty.